Tim Prica

-Bo Tim Rade Tiger Prica (born 23 April 2002) is a Swedish professional footballer who plays as a forward for WSG Tirol in the Austrian Bundesliga.
-He is on loan from the Danish Superliga side AaB.
+Bo Tim Rade Tiger Prica (born 23 April 2002) is a Swedish professional footballer who plays as a forward for Allsvenskan side IFK Norrköping.

 Career

 On 10 August 2020 it was confirmed, that 18-year old Prica had joined Danish Superliga club AaB on a four-year deal.
 He got shirt number 11.

 Personal life

 Prica is the son of the Swedish former footballer Rade Prica.
 Through his father, Prica is of Serbian and Croatian descent.
 With his father being an expatriate footballer, Prica played youth football in multiple foreign countries before joining Malmö upon his family returning to Sweden.